UCF Knights men's basketball

-The UCF Knights men's basketball team represents The University of Central Florida located in Orlando, Florida, United States.
-UCF competes in Division I of the National Collegiate Athletic Association (NCAA), and the American Athletic Conference (The American).
+The UCF Knights men's basketball team represents The University of Central Florida, located in unincorporated Orange County, Florida near Orlando, United States.
+UCF competes in Division I of the National Collegiate Athletic Association (NCAA), and the Big 12 Conference.
 The Knights play their home games in the Addition Financial Arena located on the university's main campus.
 They are coached by Johnny Dawkins who was hired in 2016.

 The Knights have appeared in the NCAA Division II Tournament six times (1976, 1977, 1978, 1980, 1981, 1982), including the Final Four in 1978.
 UCF has reached the NCAA Division I Tournament five times (1994, 1996, 2004, 2005, and 2019).
-UCF has won seven regular season championships and five tournament championships.
+UCF has won seven regular season conference championships and five conference tournament championships.

 History

 UCF played its first intercollegiate basketball game before the team even had a nickname.
 In the Division II era, under Torchy Clark, UCF found great success including a DII Final Four appearance.
 UCF has competed in the Atlantic Sun Conference (formerly called the Trans American Athletic Conference), from 1992 until 2005, when all sports joined Conference USA.
 Prior to 2013–14 all UCF sports joined the American Athletic Conference for its inaugural season.
 As a Division II team, the Knights had been a charter member of the Sunshine State Conference from 1975 to 1984.
 The Knights also had a brief one-year stint in the Sun Belt Conference.